Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices: Introduction

-In this paper we consider the problem of detecting a change in maximal coherence between variables in high dimension with a limited number of samples.
-Specifically, assume that a sequence of high-dimensional vectors is available.
-Initially the vector sequence is i.i.d. with a nominal correlation matrix, i.e., a ``normal'' or ``expected'' baseline of multivariate correlations.
-At some time point in the sequence the correlation matrix may change, e.g., due to a certain unknown event, activity or disorder.
-The objective is to detect this change in correlation as quickly as possible.
-In other words, we want to quickly determine whether or not the sequence of high-dimensional vectors is inhomogeneous, i.e., if there is a ``change point'' in the sequence beyond which the correlation structure changes.
-In many applications the change has to be detected in real time, i.e., with minimum possible delay while avoiding false alarms.
+In the maximum coherence quickest change detection setting addressed here, the first few matrix-valued observations in the sequence are i.i.d. with a nominal coherence matrix, i.e., a ``normal'' or ``expected'' baseline of multivariate correlations.
+At some time point in the sequence the maximum coherence may change, e.g., a sudden shift from incoherence to coherence, or vice-versa.
+The objective is to detect a change in maximal coherence as quickly as possible.
+In many applications the change has to be detected in real time, i.e., with minimum possible delay, while avoiding false alarms.
 Rapid and timely detection of disorder can potentially save the cost of acquiring the rest of the samples.

-This problem has applications to slippage problems in multivariate time-series analysis and financial stock analysis, anomaly detection in social networks and communication networks, and intrusion detection in sensor networks.
-In multivariate time-series analysis, it is of interest to know if the coefficients of the time series have abruptly changed over time.
-In stochastic finance, it is of interest to detect a sudden change in the correlation between a set of stocks being monitored.
-In social networks, it is of interest to detect an abrupt change in the interaction level between a pair of agents.
-In communication networks it is of interest to detect emergent hubs of highly correlated traffic flows over the network.
-Such a hub may be a potential point of attack by a cyber attacker.
-In sensor network intrusion detection, the presence of an intruder might affect the correlation between the observations at various sensors located near the intruder.
+The maximal coherence change detection problem has many applications including to slippage problems in multivariate time-series analysis and financial stock analysis, anomaly detection in social networks, cyber-physical systems and communication networks, and intrusion detection in sensor networks.
+In multivariate time-series analysis, it is of interest to know if the maximal correlations between time series have abruptly changed over time.
+In portfolio balancing, it is of interest to detect a sudden change in the maximal correlation between a set of stocks being monitored.
+In social networks, it is of interest to detect an abrupt change in the interaction levels between agents.
+In communication networks it is of interest to detect emergent hubs of highly correlated traffic flows over the network, which may be a potential point of attack by a cyber attacker.
+In sensor network intrusion detection, the presence of an intruder may abruptly increase or decrease maximal correlation between various sensors located near the intruder.

-The major challenges in this problem are: \begin{enumerate} \item The dimension of the vectors is much larger than the total number of available samples before and after the change point. \item The statistical properties of the vectors may not be precisely known, i.e., the problem is nonparametric in nature. \end{enumerate}